jimhigson/oboe.js/writing/main/3_Background.md

 Marshaling provides two-way mapping between a domain model and a serialisation as JSON or XML, either completely automatically or based on a declarative specification.
-After parsing a fetched rest response it is common to automatically marshall it so that the application may interrogate the response from inside its own model, treating it no differently than if the objects were assembled in any other way.
+To handle a fetched rest response it is common to automatically demarshal it so that the application may make use of the response from inside its own model, no differently from objects assembled in any other way.
 From the perspective of the programmer it is as if the domain objects themselves had been fetched.
 Another common design pattern, intended to give a degree of isolation between concerns, is to demarshal